heuer/segno/docs/comparison-qrcode-libs.rst

 Create a 1-M QR Code
 ~~~~~~~~~~~~~~~~~~~~

-1-M QR Code encoding "QR Code Symbol"
+1-M QR code encoding "QR Code Symbol"

 .. image:: _static/chart_create_1m.svg
-    :alt: Chart showing the results of creating a 1-M QR Code.
+    :alt: Chart showing the results of creating a 1-M QR code.

 Create a 7-Q QR Code
 ~~~~~~~~~~~~~~~~~~~~

-7-Q QR Code encoding "QR Code Symbol"
+7-Q QR code encoding "QR Code Symbol"

 .. image:: _static/chart_create_7q.svg
-    :alt: Chart showing the results of creating a 7-Q QR Code.
+    :alt: Chart showing the results of creating a 7-Q QR code.

 Create a 30-H QR Code
 ~~~~~~~~~~~~~~~~~~~~~

-30-H QR Code encoding "QR Code Symbol"
+30-H QR code encoding "QR Code Symbol"

 .. image:: _static/chart_create_30h.svg
-    :alt: Chart showing the results of creating a 30-H QR Code.
+    :alt: Chart showing the results of creating a 30-H QR code.

 Create a QR Code and serialize it as SVG
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Create a QR Code 1-M "QR Code Symbol" and serialize it as SVG document.
+Create a QR code 1-M "QR Code Symbol" and serialize it as SVG document.

 .. image:: _static/chart_svg.svg
-    :alt: Chart showing the results of creating a 1-M QR Code and export it as SVG image.
+    :alt: Chart showing the results of creating a 1-M QR code and export it as SVG image.

 Create a QR Code and serialize it as PNG
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Create a QR Code 1-M "QR Code Symbol" and serialize it as PNG image.
+Create a QR code 1-M "QR Code Symbol" and serialize it as PNG image.

 .. image:: _static/chart_png.svg
-    :alt: Chart showing the results of creating a 1-M QR Code and export it as SVG image.
+    :alt: Chart showing the results of creating a 1-M QR code and export it as SVG image.

 .. |ISO 1-M| image:: _static/iso_fig1_1m.png